Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 The Competitive Advantage for Early Adopters

 Here's something most Charleston contractors don't realize: You're competing in one of the most competitive service markets in South Carolina.
-Charleston's population has grown 30% in the past decade.
+Charleston's population has grown rapidly over the past decade.
 New residents mean new customers—but it also means new competitors.

 Drive down Highway 17 and count the contractor trucks.
 Check Facebook and see how many HVAC, plumbing, and electrical companies are advertising.
-Pull up Google and search for "roofing contractor Charleston SC"—you'll find 200+ companies fighting for the same customers.
+Pull up Google and search for "roofing contractor Charleston SC"—you'll find a long list of companies fighting for the same customers.

 In that environment, the contractors who adopt the 5-minute rule now—while most of their competitors are still taking 24-48 hours to respond—have a massive advantage.